Riverside Car Accident Lawyers

 In the chaotic and stressful immediate aftermath of a car wreck, the number one mistake people make is to automatically apologize to the other driver.
 While this may be an innocent statement meant to express concern for the other driver, the truth is that it can be used against you.
 Saying things like “I’m sorry” or “I didn’t even see you coming” could end up costing you your ability to recover compensation, as insurance companies may construe these statements as admissions of guilt and, therefore, liability for the accident.

 Even if you think you may have been partially to blame for an accident, you should never assume anything.
-There may have been other factors involved that contributed to the accident, which is why it is so important to work with an experienced accident attorney who can fully investigate your accident.
-Because California is a comparative negligence state, even if you were partially at fault for an accident, you may still be able to recover some compensation.
-Talk to a Riverside car accident lawyer at BD&J, PC to discuss the details of your case.
+There may have been other factors involved that contributed to the accident, which is why it is so important to work with an experienced attorney who can fully investigate your case.
+California is a comparative negligence state, so you may still be able to recover some compensation even if you were partially at fault for an accident.
+Talk to a Riverside car accident lawyer at BD&J to discuss the details of your case.

 What to Do After a Car Accident